reed-college/cs-virtualmachine/README.md

     vagrant box update
     vagrant up

 This will remove the older version of the virtual machine, and provision the new version.
-Note, files saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.[1](#fn2)
+Note, files saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.

-1. Older box versions are not deleted by updates.
-These can be manually removed using the `vagrant box remove --box-version <box-version> <box-name>` command (replace `<box-name>` and `<box-version>` with the name and version of the box you want to remove).
-Use the `vagrant box list` command to list installed boxes and their version. [↩︎](#ffn2)